Permesso di soggiorno

-In Italy the temporary residence permit is controlled by the Polizia di Stato, who are under the tutelage of the Ministry of the Interior.
-It must be requested by the immigrant to be allowed to reside in the country for more than eight days, or more than ninety days if having a travel visa (visto d'ingresso) for tourism.
+In Italy, the temporary residence permit is controlled by the Polizia di Stato, who are under the tutelage of the Ministry of the Interior.
+It must be requested by the immigrant to be allowed to reside in the country for more than eight days, or more than ninety days if having a travel visa for tourism.
 It is not required for European Union citizens.